stolostron/hub-of-hubs-gitops/README.md

     ```

 2. Run the following command to deploy the `hoh-gitops-pv` PersistentVolume and the `hoh-gitops-pv-claim` PersistentVolumeClaim
-that uses claims it to your hub of hubs cluster:
+that claims it to your hub of hubs cluster:
     ```
     envsubst < deploy/hub-of-hubs-gitops-pv.yaml | kubectl apply -f -
     ```